Stranger Than Fiction (Bad Religion album)

-Stranger than Fiction is the eighth full-length studio album and major label debut by American punk rock band Bad Religion, released in 1994.
+Stranger Than Fiction is the eighth full-length studio album and major label debut by American punk rock band Bad Religion, released in 1994.
 It was a major breakthrough for Bad Religion, being certified Gold by the Recording Industry Association of America and becoming the band's first album to chart on the Billboard 200, peaking at 87.

 Release

-Stranger Than Fiction was their first album released on the major label Atlantic Records (although that label re-released the previous album, Recipe for Hate), and also its last release with guitarist Brett Gurewitz, who left just prior to the album's 1994-1995 world tour, only to return to the band seven years later.
-On tour, Gurewitz was replaced by Brian Baker, who would stay with the band permanently.
+Stranger Than Fiction was their first album released on the major label Atlantic Records (although that label re-released the previous album, Recipe for Hate).
+In the midst of touring, guitarist Brett Gurewitz left the band, citing personal conflicts in the band and a need to focus on Epitaph Records.
+Gurewitz's role was filled by Brian Baker, formerly of Minor Threat.